F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 2025: Shanghai International Circuit, China

-The Chinese Grand Prix is likely to return to the calendar in 2023 having last been staged in 2019, which marked F1’s 1000th World Championship event.
+The Chinese Grand Prix returned to the calendar in 2024 having last been staged in 2019, which marked F1’s 1000th World Championship event.
 Shanghai International Circuit was removed from the calendar in 2020, 2021 and 2022 due to the coronavirus pandemic.
 As a result, a new three-year contract extension was signed in November 2021, which will see F1 continue to race in Shanghai until 2025.

 2025: Imola, Italy